The Gallery Farm

 • End-to-end control of livestock transport

-• Consistent animal welfare and handling standards
+• Consistent welfare and handling standards

 • Clean, known transport conditions